 - This recipe makes 2 crusts - enough for 1 double pie or 2 single pies

 - Make sure butter stays very cold.
-Cut cold butter into small squares about 1/2 inch size and put in fridge.
+Cut cold butter into small squares about 1/2 inch size and put in the fridge.

 - Weigh or measure dry ingredients and mix together.

 - Add the shortening to the flour and cut it in with a pastry blender until just combined.
 You can also use your fingers to mix in the shortening.

 - Split the mixture in half.
-Each half should weigh 11.5 ounces for 2 single-crust pies or for a double-crust pie the dough for the bottom crust should weigh 12 ounces and the top crust 11 ounces.
+Each half should weigh about 12 ounces for 2 single-crust pies or for a double-crust pie the dough for the bottom crust should weigh 12.5 ounces and the top crust 11.5 ounces.
 Shape the dough into 2 disks using my 1st. secret technique!

-- Refrigerate each disk for a minimum of 30 minutes or up to 3 days before using.
+- Refrigerate each disk for a minimum of 60 minutes or up to 3 days before using it.
 If not using right away make sure the disk is well wrapped so it doesn't dry out.